spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ### Create Role and Assign Permissions

-Select the tabs below to view the required permissions for deploying clusters using static placement.
+Select the tab below to view the required permissions and steps for the static placement scenario you want to use.

 <Tabs>